Do I need to submit the INDIVIDUAL International Travel Forms?

 If you have any questions, please contact the Center for Global Programs and Studies at 336-758-5938.

 - Submit the INDIVIDUAL Faculty/Staff International Travel Information Form (PDF).
 This form must have all the required signatures before individual travel begins.
 Please read the INDIVIDUAL International Travel Information Form carefully before signing.

 - Submit the Faculty/Staff Assumption of Risk and Release Form.
 This form is required for all international travel if the international travel is voluntary or optional to your job.
 The form is not required if the travel is an integral and required part of your job.
 If traveling with another person (e.g. spouse or child), the form called Assumption of Risk & Release – OTHER Travelers (PDF) must be completed for each additional person.

 - Purchase the International Travel Insurance (mandatory).
 There are two options: HTH international health insurance or iNext .
 The HTH policy is called HTH Student Accident and Sickness Insurance Policy, but it is available for faculty and staff travelers as well.
+The cost of HTH coverage is based on the length of time abroad — view the HTH price grid here.
 The HTH policy will not cover expenses in the U.S.A. or your home country (for non-U.S. citizens).
 While the HTH policy is more expensive and must be purchased for each overseas trip (the minimum period of coverage is two weeks), it covers 100% of reasonable medical expenses.
 It also includes political security and natural disaster evacuation services.
 Faculty and staff may obtain a printed copy of the policy description in the Center for Global Programs and Studies, 116 Reynolda Hall, or from this link.
-The cost for the HTH policy is based on the number of weeks abroad at a cost of around $14 per week.
-Contact Global Programs and Studies for the HTH application.
+You may access the HTH Application Form for Faculty & Staff travelers here.

 - Attend an international security briefing arranged by University Police.
 Contact Bruce Sanspree at 336-758-3567.

 Once the complete set of forms listed above has been received in the Center for Global Programs and Studies, the forms will be processed and copies will be sent to Financial & Accounting Services.
 FAS will then be able to process claims for reimbursements.